Author: Jayne Zanglein, Western Carolina University

-States are required to either establish a state-run high risk pool or participate in the federally administered pool.
-This requirement was effective on March 23, 2010 and will remain in place until the requirement that states maintain health market exchanges goes into effect on January 1, 2014.
+States were required to either establish a state-run high risk pool or participate in the federally administered pool.
+This requirement was effective on March 23, 2010, and remained in place until the requirement that states maintain health market exchanges went into effect on January 1, 2014.

-Employers who offer financial incentives to encourage employees to disenroll from the employer's health plan and enroll in a high risk pool must reimburse the high risk pool for the individual's medical expenses.
+Employers that offer financial incentives to encourage employees to disenroll from the employer's health plan and enroll in a high risk pool must reimburse the high risk pool for the individual's medical expenses.

 Health Insurance Exchanges

-The ACA requires all states to either create a state health insurance exchange or join a regional exchange.
-The exchanges will serve as insurance marketplaces for small employers and individuals.
-If a state does not set up an exchange, the federal government will establish an exchange for the state.
+The ACA required all states to either create a state health insurance exchange or join a regional exchange.
+The exchanges serve as insurance marketplaces for small employers and individuals.
+In states that chose not to set up an exchange, the federal government operates a federally facilitated exchange.

-Additionally, the ACA requires the creation of Small Business Health Option programs, called SHOP exchanges.
-The ACA gives states the flexibility to create separate small business exchanges, or to combine them with the individual market.
+Additionally, the ACA required the creation of the Small Business Health Options Program, called SHOP exchanges.
+The ACA gave states the flexibility to create separate small business exchanges, or to combine them with the individual market.

 Starting in 2014 (becoming fully effective by 2016), the ACA imposes a penalty (or tax) on individuals who do not have minimum essential health coverage.
 Individuals must pay $695 (indexed for inflation) or 2.5 percent of income earned over a certain threshold.